zeroheure/odoo-seo/website_seo_semantic_tags/README.md

-# Add Text Tags Plugin Editor
+# SEO Semantic Tags Plugin

+Derived from the [Add Text Tags](https://github.com/tylerecouture/summernote-add-text-tags) Summenrnote plugin

+bla bla
-This is a port of the Summernote [Add Text Tags](https://github.com/tylerecouture/summernote-add-text-tags) plugin for the editor used in website.
+for the editor used in website.
 Useful to write technical datas on the website.

 It adds a few elements in the font part of the toolbar :